Serving Georgia, Illinois, Louisiana, Mississippi, North Carolina, Missouri, Tennessee, Texas & Nationwide (All Areas Served by Appointment Only)

 What am I entitled to recover?

 Once you can prove that the other driver caused the accident, the focus shifts to damages.
-Compensatory damages after a trucking accident include reimbursement for medical bills, lost wages, property damage, and other out of pocket expenses.
+Compensatory damages after a truck accident include reimbursement for medical bills, lost wages, property damage, and other out-of-pocket expenses.

 Do I need the assistance of an attorney?

-Trucking companies start investigating a wreck immediately after an accident.
-A seasoned and experienced lawyer will have knowledge of the ins and outs of personal injury laws in your state.
-Hiring a trucking accident lawyer means you have someone on your side throughout the entire claim process.
+Truck companies start investigating a wreck immediately after an accident.
+A seasoned and experienced lawyer will know the ins and outs of personal injury laws in your state.
+Hiring a truck accident lawyer means you have someone on your side throughout the entire claim process.

-These questions are only the tip of an iceberg.
-As a victim of a trucking accident, you may have multiple other questions on your mind.
-Our Lafayette Trucking Accident Lawyers at the Law Offices of L. Clayton Burgess have been handling complicated 18-wheeler collision cases with ease.
+These questions are only the tip of the iceberg.
+As a victim of a truck accident, you may have multiple other questions on your mind.
+Our Lafayette Truck Accident Lawyers at the Law Offices of L. Clayton Burgess have been handling complicated 18-wheeler collision cases with ease.
 We’ve served injured victims for more than two decades now and our compassionate attorneys look forward to serving you.
 Reach out to us for FREE CASE EVALUATION.